cross-codes/X-API/notes/notes.md

 export default app;
 ```

-The sever is not equipped in theory.
-We proceed to use a software like postman
+The sever is now equipped in theory.
-to test every route and report any possible errors:

-No errors were found.
-All routes work as expected.

 ---